You know what doesn’t suck?

 It’s kind of like people who love fast food.
 An American airport must be their wet dream because they have no choice but to eat it.

-So, finding places that serve healthy food while you travel may not be an option, but bringing your own food certainly is.
+So, finding places that serve healthy food while traveling may not be an option, but bringing your own food certainly is.

-In fact, it’s the only way you will avoid constipation, bloating and spiked blood sugar, and that’s a good thing because who wants to start a vacay gassy and bloated?
+In fact, it’s the only way that you’ll avoid constipation, bloating and spiked blood sugar, and that’s a good thing because who wants to start a vacay all gassy and bloated?
 Not I.

-You may look like a whack job in the airport when you bust out your tofu scramble and your apple, but it’s only the situational context, anywhere else you will look normal.
+You may look like a whack job in the airport when you bust out your tofu scramble and your apple, but it’s only the situational context.
+Anywhere else you’d look normal.

-Next time you travel, consider these tips before you take off, they will save you disappointment and heartburn, promise.
+Next time you travel, consider these tips before you take off.
+They’ll save you disappointment and heartburn, I promise.

 1. Tofu Scramble.
 (The guy sitting next you on the plane will secretly be jealous.)

-It’s the week leading up to your big trip and you’re trying to finish off all the food in the house and not make any trips to the grocery store.
+It’s the week leading up to your big trip and you’re trying to finish off all of the food in the house and not make any more trips to the grocery store.